This tutorial shows you how to set a firmware password on your Mac to further increase the security of your computer.

-If your Mac is used by others, you should increase your security to prevent it from starting up from storage devices other than a designated startup disk.
+If your Mac is used by others, you should upgrade your security to prevent it from starting up from storage devices other than a designated startup disk.

-As a nice bonus, no one will be able to mess with your Mac using OS X’s built-in recovery tools without knowing the firmware password.
-This tutorial will teach you how to set a firmware password in OS X Recovery Mode.
+As a nice bonus, no one will be able to mess with your Mac using macOS’ built-in recovery tools without knowing the firmware password.

 Before we get to it, keep in mind that you cannot reset a forgotten firmware password.

-You can set a firmware password on the following Mac models:
+You can set a firmware password on the following models of Mac with an Intel processor:

 - MacBook Air (Late 2010 and later)